microsoftgraph/powershell-intune-samples/Applications/Readme.md

 This script adds an Android application into the Intune Service that you have authenticated with.
 The application created by the script is shown below in the Android Application JSON section below.

 #### Add-AndroidApplication Function
-This function is used to add a compliance policy to the Intune Service.
+This function is used to add an Android Application to the Intune Service.
 It supports a single parameter -JSON as an input to the function to pass the JSON data to the service.

 ```
 Add-AndroidApplication -JSON $JSON